Jack McVitie: Life

 McVitie married Marie Marney in Surrey in 1950.
-He fathered one son who was named Tony McVitie.
-The nickname Jack the Hat is said to be because of a trilby hat that he wore to cover up his hair loss.
+He fathered one son named Tony.
+The nickname 'the Hat' is said to be because of a trilby hat that he wore to cover up his hair loss.
 A known drug trafficker by the 1960s, he had been an associate of the Kray twins for some time and, although never a permanent member of The Firm, was regularly employed to commit various crimes on their behalf.